magomimmo/modern-cljs/doc/tutorial-10.md

 Reload the [`index.html`][12] URL to allow the updated `init` function to be called again.
-Do not fill any field (or fill just one of them), and click the "Login" button.
+Do not fill any field (or fill just one of them), and click the Login button.
 The application reacts by showing you the usual `alert` window reminding you to complete the form.
 Click the `OK` button and be prepared for an unexpected result.

 Instead of showing the login form to allow the user to complete it, the process flows directly to the default `action` attribute of the